-Awarding Body: OCR Contact: Dr Karen Loughran Email: kjl@clairescourt.net
+Awarding Body: OCR Contact: Mrs Michele Coghlan Email: mnc@clairescourt.net

 Design & Technology

 The course is weighted equally with 50% being practical and 50% written examination.

 The Pearson Edexcel Level Three Advanced GCE in Design and Technology (Product Design) consists of one externally-examined paper and one non-examined assessment component.
 You must complete all assessments in May and June in any single year.